 He was not sick at that point nor had any diagnosis; he just said that he felt he was near the end.
 He would often say things like that because he just longed to be with my mother but this time felt different when he said it.
-I had never cried when parting from my father in the past but this time, I left wailing.
-I sat in my car in the parking lot of his senior’s home crying and stayed there till I gained some composure to drive.
+I had never cried when parting from my Pops in the past but this time, I left wailing.
+I sat in my car in the parking lot of his senior’s assisted living home crying and stayed there till I gained some composure to drive.

 After I left Vancouver in August I was supposed to be on my way to California but something inside of me said to stay close.
 So I did.
 I have spent the last few weeks in Portland with some of my close friends.
-I’m happy that I made this decision because I can be home in Vancouver in a few hours.
-While I was not able to see my father before he passed, I know that he would have wanted it this way.
+I’m happy that I made this decision because I could be home in Vancouver in a few hours.
+While I was not able to see my Pops before he passed, I know that he would have wanted it this way.
 He was your typical Asian father who was low-key.
 He didn’t want any fuss or fanfare and would often sneak away before saying goodbye.

-My father and I had some tough times when I was growing up.
+My Pops and I had some tough times when I was growing up.
 You could say I was a typical rebellious teenager.
 As I got older we finally moved into a place of understanding although he always managed to make me feel like I was twelve around him.
 I would often say, “Pops!!
 I’ve traveled around the world on my own and I have been living in California for the last 9 years!”
 But to him and to me, I will always be his little girl and I can’t fault him for that.

 I thought he was really strict when I was younger.
 I was often angry with him because of that.
 I know now that he acted that way because he loved me and was trying to protect me.
 He came from a different generation and culture and ended up raising this independent Canadian girl.
 I was not grateful then but I am ever so grateful for everything he did.
 I hope he knows this.
 I will miss him with every part of my being and it is quite heartbreaking that I’ll never see him again.

 Dear Pops…I am who I am because of you…thank you.
-Farewell and I will see you in the next life!
+Farewell, and I will see you in the next life!